 How to avoid plagiarism

-When taking notes from any source, remember to write down all the bibliographic details at the time (e.g. author and / or editor, date, page number(s), journal title, article title, book and chapter title, publisher and place of publication).
+• When taking notes from any source, remember to write down all the bibliographic details at the time (author, title, publisher, date, etc).
 This means you can reference it properly later on.

-Don’t be afraid to use your own words.
+• Don’t be afraid to use your own words.
 You are not expected to write as professionally as the authors of the books and journals you have read.
 Be confident enough to write your own ideas in your own words.
-A good tip is to close the book or journal you are using and then write your own summary.